-Phosphoric Acid in Agriculture:
+Phosphoric Acid in Agriculture

+Phosphorous is one of the most important elements on earth.
+Actually, without this nutrient, no living organism could exist.
 Today, most agricultural soils face the problem of phosphorus deficiency and thus reduce crop production, while in some areas there is excess phosphorus.
 Of course, the problem of soil phosphorus deficiency is exacerbated by continuous cultivation and soil erosion.
+Therefore, the use of phosphoric acid in agriculture is a great option to strengthen plants and get more products from them.

 Is Phosphoric Acid a good Fertilizer?

-Phosphate fertilizers are those agricultural fertilizers that are added to agricultural soils for plant growth, and through this, the nutrients needed by the plant, especially phosphorus, are made available to it.
-Interestingly, in agricultural soils, phosphoric acid is produced by the decomposition of soil organic matter, but the phosphorus in this mineral acid is not usable for the plant.
+fertilizerInterestingly, in agricultural soils, phosphoric acid is produced by the decomposition of soil organic matter, but the phosphorus in this mineral acid is not usable for the plant.
 Therefore, it is necessary to add phosphorus to the soil in the form of another compound.
 Of course, soil pH also plays a role in phosphorus uptake by plants.
 Phosphate fertilizers are a type of use of phosphoric acid in industry.

 Importance of Using Phosphate Fertilizers in Agriculture: